-The sources for these huge speedups are twofold.
-First, GCH generally results in fewer (nursery) collections than without GCH, see Table 2 which shows the average number of GCs over all heap sizes; we observe fewer GCs with GCH for all benchmarks except one, namely 209_db for which the number of collections remains unchanged with and without GCH (we will discuss 209_db later on).
-For 213_javac we observe a 30% reduction in the number of (nursery) collections.
-The second reason for these huge GC time speedups, is the substantial reduction in the amount of time spent per GC.
+The sources for these speedups are twofold.
+First, GCH generally results in fewer collections than without GCH, see Table 2 which shows the average number of GCs over all heap sizes; we observe fewer GCs with GCH for all benchmarks except one, namely 209_db for which the number of collections remains unchanged with and without GCH (we will discuss 209_db later on).
+For 213_javac we observe a 30% reduction in the number of collections.
+The second reason for these GC time speedups is the reduced work at each point of GC.
 This was already mentioned in Figure 4.